dmussie/movie-sagas-project/README.md

 ## Description

-For this application, I had a host of data of several prominent movies, stored in a number of tables within a database, that needed to be rendered on the DOM for viewing.
-I also needed to establish a method for a user to add a movie on the client side to be stored in this database along with these original movies.
+For this application, I had detail data of several prominent movies, stored in a number of tables within a database, that needed to be rendered on the DOM for viewing, interaction, and addition.
+These movies needed to be displayed with their respective poster images.
+If a user clicks on these images, the user is navigated to a details page which displays text details of the selected movie.
+I also needed to establish a method for a user to add a movie, write a description, and assign it a genre on the client side to be stored in this database along with these original movies.

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).
+To see the fully functional site, please visit: (heroku site)

+## Screen Shot

+# Prerequisites

+## Installation

+## Usage

+## Built With

+## Acknowledgement

+Thanks to the instructors and fellow students at Prime Digital Academy for helping me bring this application to life.

+## Support

+If you have any suggestions or issues, please email me at dannymussie7@gmail.com

 ## Checklist